mstasak/PATinyBasicNet/README.md

 - extensibility system to define new statements and libraries accessed via DLL calls
 - compatibility modes, to enforce strict original version or allow enhancements (maybe fork enhancements instead)
 - possibly some gaming support, including DirectX input?
-- Idea: User-defined statements
+- Idea: User-defined statements (perhaps simply preprocessor-ish like C has)
 - Mouse input (not sure if this is practical without some sort of event system)
 - classes/structs/records/etc. Some custom data structure, preferably with OOP capabilities.
-- async programming
+- async programming, threads, locking
 - (from Clipper 5.x) BEGIN SEQUENCE ...
 BREAK ...
 END SEQUENCE.
-This is an alternative to using a GOTO
-- or a WHILE LOOP which only runs once, to leave a block of code when a condition is met in the middle of the block body.
+This is an alternative to using a GOTO or a WHILE LOOP which only runs once, to leave a block of code when a condition is met in the middle of the block body.
 -